How to Hire Skillful Back-End Developers

 Are Back-End developers expensive to hire

 Rates for back-end developers have a wide range depending on the type of programming language, level of seniority, and the complexity of tasks.
 However, the most critical factor affecting the rate is the expertise and experience of a developer.
-Therefore, junior back-end developers can be paid 41-100 USD/hour, middle specialists – 61-120 USD/hour, and seniors’ pay rate can range from 81-160 USD/hour.

 The cooperation model also will determine where to find a developer.
 Read more in our article How and Where to Find Software Developers Who Meet Your Needs.